harold-fv/Work-Day-Scheduler/README.md

 ![image](https://user-images.githubusercontent.com/120603153/227631899-e7442129-1110-4467-b9dd-7ba1784373d6.png)

-- Once you type in your topic in a workday scheduler and you save it, it will then store in a local storage.
+- Once you type in your list of things to do in a workday scheduler and you save it, it will then store in a local storage.
 The next time you open the application work day scheduler, all the data are still shown on the screen.
 This application has the following features:

 1. The user can store his list of items to do in a work scheduler application.